tigerman9854/MSA-SMT/README.md

 #### 4. Build
 1. Clone the repository.
-2. Open "ModelViewer/ModelViewer/ModelViewer.sln" using Visual Studio 2019.
+2. Open "MSA-SMT/MSA-SMT.sln" in Visual Studio 2019.
 3. Press F5 to build and run.